-The Student and Staff Services team provides a range of support services focused on improving the overall student experience.
+The Student and Academic Services team provides a range of support services focused on improving the overall student experience.

 Student Services can offer a range of advice and support for current students.
 This includes: Student Well Being, Fees and Scholarships, Examinations, Graduation and more.

-Their office is based on the Mezzanine floor of the East Wing and is open Monday to Friday, between 9.30am and 5.30pm.
-They can also be contacted by email (firstname.lastname@example.org) or phone 020 3947 7668.
+Our office is located on the Second Floor in our Vernon Square campus, and is open Monday to Friday, between 9.30am and 5.30pm.
+We can also be contacted by email (firstname.lastname@example.org) or phone 02039477702.

 Staff are also available to help with a wide range of general enquiries regarding the courses offered by The Courtauld, as well as providing official transcripts of results, status letters, council tax exemption certificates and letters of introduction to banks, libraries and archives.

-The Student Services centre is where you will hand-in your essays during the course of the academic year and also the collection point for your essay feedback once marked.
+Student Services is also where you will hand-in any hard copy essays during the course of the academic year, and the collection point for some forms of essay feedback once marked.

 Royal Literary Fund Fellows